freohr/rpg-table-roller/README.md

   -v, --version         show program's version number and exit

 Input Options:
-  table_filepath        path to random table config file -f {list,chance,hexflower}, --format {list,chance,hexflower}
+  table_filepath        path to random table config file.
+Can be set to '-' to read the random table content from STDIN.
+  -f {list,chance,hexflower,weighted-list,template}, --format {list,chance,hexflower,weighted-list,template}
                         Format for the table file content.
 Options are:
                         - 'list' [default]: contains each item as a straight simple list with comments
                         - 'chance': each item has a chance to appears in the results, usually as a percentage.
 Treasures tables from old-school D&D use this format.